keithmburu/courses/2018-deep-learning/assignment1.md

  1. Normalize your training and test data to [0,1] by dividing by 255.
     For example:
         `x_train /= 255`
- 2. Replace a linear activation function with a soft one ('logistic', 'softmax', etc.) function on another one.
+ 2. Replace a linear activation function with a soft function ('logistic', 'softmax', etc.) function or some other one, such as ReLU.
 You can find more in the Keras documentation.
 Why might this help?
  3. Change the learning rate.
  4. (For the adventurous) Add more layers or dropout.